achariam/achariam.github.com/red-dot.md

   </figcaption>
 </figure>

 French fashion designer, Christian Louboutin, employs a similar technique, coating the soles of the shoes he creates in a bright glossy red.
 A bold differentiated identity like this easily permeates pop culture.
-In one of this summers most [popular songs](https://www.nytimes.com/2017/08/23/arts/music/cardi-b-bodak-yellow.html) hip-hop artist, Cardi B, raps about her Loubotins, cleverly tying it into thinly veiled gang association.
+In one of this summers most [popular songs](https://www.nytimes.com/2017/08/23/arts/music/cardi-b-bodak-yellow.html), Bodak Yellow, Cardi B raps about her Loubotins, cleverly tying the reference into a thinly veiled gang association.
 Color can be used to great effect to signal exclusivity, tell a story and create a brand.

 <figure>
   <img src="/assets/img/red-dot/louboutin.jpg" alt="Decollete 554"/>